 - Grants to support student participation in archaeological field schools anywhere in the world; nearly 50% of our students study abroad

-- An unusually wide variety of courses on ancient art, archaeology, history, literature, philosophy, rhetoric, social practices, and religious beliefs
+- An unusually wide variety of courses on ancient art, archaeology, history, literature, philosophy, social practices, and religious beliefs

 - Interesting study abroad opportunities

-- One of the most active chapters of the Archaeological Institute of America nationwide, plus the only undergraduate classics conference on the West Coast
+- One of the ten most active chapters of the Archaeological Institute of America nationwide (out of 129 chapters), plus the only undergraduate classics conference on the West Coast

-- Willamette's Center for Ancient Studies and Archaeology (CASA) supports student and faculty research, scholarly conferences, and a guest lecture series
+- Willamette's Center for Ancient Studies and Archaeology (CASA) supports student research and a guest lecture series

-- Paid student internship at Willamette’s Hallie Ford Museum of Art; grants for summer programs in ancient languages not taught at Willamette
+- Paid student internship at Willamette’s Hallie Ford Museum of Art

 - Two student-run clubs, Archaeology Club and Classics Club